 Show off.
 An app showcase event is a great way to promote your club, app ideas and coding skills to friends, families, educators and the community.
-It might even help you recruit more members.
-See page 12 to get tips for holding your own app showcase.
+It may even help you to recruit more members.
+See page 12 to get tips about holding your own app showcase.

 Mix it up.
-Sometimes members who are more advanced can leave others behind.
-See if those members can partner up with beginners for paired programming.

-Teaching someone else is a great way to learn!
+Sometimes, more advanced members can leave others behind.
+See if those members can partner up with beginners for pair programming.
+Teaching someone else is a great way to learn.